learn-co-curriculum/objc-GraphPlotter-Part1/README.md

 5) Make it possible for the user to add more lines to the view using an `NSArray` of lines.

 6) Add a graph background gradient.
 Make the colors also easily changed by the user.
-Ideally, make them updateable from the Storyboard Attributes Inspector.
+Ideally, make them updateable from the Storyboard Attributes Inspector and the gradient render in your storyboard.

-## Advanced

 ## Resources

-link on ibinspectable
+If you need a reminder on how to make things IBInspectable and IB_DESIGNABLE, check out [an article](http://nshipster.com/ibinspectable-ibdesignable/).

 ## Hints